 • Better efficiency : depending on the assignment, it is sometimes more efficient to telework.
 Indeed, the employee will be less disturbed and distracted than when he/she is surrounded by several colleagues, he/she will be able to concentrate fully on his/her tasks.

 • Less stress : by eliminating one or more days per week of transport, the journey which can be a source of stress and annoyance.
-According to a study by Owl Labs, 84% of employees shared that working remotely would make them happier and the QLWC increase.
+Commuting is regularly a source of stress and annoyance.
+According to a study by ADEME, 3 out of 5 working people work outside their hometown.
+As a result, the distance between home and work is, on average, 15km, or around 45 minutes of transport per day.
+By allowing flexible working within your company, for example, by allowing two days of teleworking per week, you can considerably improve your employees well-being and quality of life.
+In fact, according to a study by Owl Labs, 84% of employees shared that working remotely would make them happier and the QWL increase.

-• A better employer brand : the company is more attractive because it adapts to current trends and the new expectations of candidates
+• A better employer brand : you will considerably improve your employer brand.
+Your company will be more attractive, especially to young talent!
+As a result, it adapts to current trends and the new expectations of candidates.

 Fad or new standard?